2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>eef2a965-4c24-5f3a-8013-72cc7d315314</chapterId>

-As the number of members in your Telegram group increases, turning it into a super-group on Telegram might be the solution.
+As the number of members in your Telegram group increases, turning it into a supergroup on Telegram might be the solution.

-However, as previously mentioned, **potential "usability difficulties" and increasing the number of topics and messages in a Telegram super-group may lead to a loss of interest among some active members**.
+However, as previously mentioned, **potential "usability difficulties" and increasing the number of topics and messages in a Telegram supergroup may lead to a loss of interest among some active members**.

-**Discord thus presents itself as an alternative** to creating a Telegram super-group, as it allows **the creation of specific text and voice channels**; and, most importantly, its users can mute any channel that does not interest them.
+**Discord thus presents itself as an alternative** to creating a Telegram supergroup, as it allows **the creation of specific text and voice channels**; and, most importantly, its users can mute any channel that does not interest them.

 Obviously, in addition to Telegram and Twitter, this requires even more time in management, especially during setup and launch.